 Our Curriculum is created around three key aims:

 - Breadth of study - a range of studies across the whole of the National Curriculum, giving children a wide and varied general knowledge as well as high academic performance in the core areas of maths and English.

 - Depth of study - conceptual knowledge and understanding developed in key disciplines; being able to think like a scientist, a geographer or a historian.

 - Cultural Capital - a sound knowledge and understanding of key people and places around the world, and celebrated works by some of our most significant artists.

 At Linthorpe, we believe that knowledge is the essential foundation needed for learning, and for skills to be built upon.
 We want children to have a powerful memory, as well as making MAGICAL memories.
-Each Imaginative Learning Project has a set of 'Knowledge Organisers'.
-These organisers contain the basic knowledge that we ensure the children will acquire over the course of the topic.
-The children are taught using these organisers and are also assessed against them.
+Each unit of study has a set of 'Knowledge Organisers'.
+These organisers contain the basic knowledge children will acquire over the course of the unit.

 Our curriculum is designed so that the National Curriculum objectives are regularly re-visited during a child's Linthorpe journey, in order to broaden and deepen knowledge.

 Vocabulary is infused throughout the whole of our curriculum leading to our pupils' greater understanding of the world around them.
 Words lie at the heart of our quest to narrow gaps between the advantaged and disadvantaged to address social mobility.